 For the majority of operations in the Russian Federation and outside the Russian Federation, the US dollar is the functional currency.
 Where the US dollar is the functional currency, monetary assets and liabilities have been translated into US dollars at the rate prevailing at each balance sheet date.
 Non-monetary assets and liabilities have been translated into US dollars at historical rates.
 Revenues, expenses and cash flows have been translated into US dollars at rates which approximate actual rates at the date of the transaction.
-Translation differences resulting from the use of these rates are included in the consolidated statement of income.
+Translation differences resulting from the use of these rates are included in profit or loss.

 For certain other operations, where the US dollar is not the functional currency and the economy is not highly inflationary, assets and liabilities are translated into US dollars at year-end exchange rates and revenues and expenses are translated at average exchange rates for the year.
-Resulting translation adjustments are reflected as a separate component of comprehensive income.
+Resulting translation adjustments are reflected as a separate component of other comprehensive income.

-In all cases, foreign currency transaction gains and losses are included in the consolidated statement of income.
+In all cases, foreign currency transaction gains and losses are included in profit or loss.

-As of December 31, 2011, 2010 and 2009, exchange rates of 32.20, 30.48 and 30.24 Russian rubles to the US dollar, respectively, have been used for translation purposes.
+As of December 31, 2012, 2011 and 2010, exchange rates of 30.37, 32.20 and 30.48 Russian rubles to the US dollar, respectively, have been used for translation purposes.